juggernaut0/vote/README.md

 # SoVote

-One-time setup: `./gradlew npmInstall`

-To start Postgres and run migrations: `./start_db.sh`
+To start/restart Postgres and run migrations: `./drop_and_migrate.sh`

-To start Nginx: `./start_web.sh`.
-Make sure *not* to `:ui:clean` while Nginx is running, or else it will start returning errors.

 To generate jooq classes, make sure DB is up and migrated.
-Then run `./gradlew generatePostgresJooqSchemaSource`
+Then run `./gradlew generateJooq`

 To run tests: `./gradlew build`

-To build web: `./gradlew webpack`.
+To run the server for development: `./gradlew :service:run`

-To create production-ready builds: `./gradlew build webpackMin installDist`.
-UI files are output in `ui/build/web` and service files are output in `service/build/install/service`.
+To create production-ready builds: `./gradlew clean build dockerBuild`

-## Environment

-In order to run the service, you must have a `GOOGLE_SIGNIN_CLIENT_ID` variable set to the same value as used in the UI.
+Relies on https://github.com/juggernaut0/auth for auth.

 ## TODO
 * Add option to show poll creators email